Travel Insurance New Zealand

 International travel insurance NZ from TATA AIG covers emergency evacuation from remote areas to the nearest hospital.
 We also cover your subsequent medical treatment until you recover.

-How to File a Claim for International Travel Insurance with TATA AIG
+How to File a Claim for Holiday Insurance NZ with TATA AIG

 Documents Needed to File a Claim

-• Medical Claims - Hospital records, doctor’s prescriptions, diagnostic reports, discharge summary, and original bills or receipts.
+• Medical Claims - Submit hospital records, doctor prescriptions, diagnostic reports, discharge summaries, and original medical bills or receipts.

-• Dental Expenses - Medical reports, treatment summary, and bills.
+• Dental Expenses - Provide treatment summary, supporting medical reports, and original dental bills.

-• Passport Loss - Copy of duplicate passport, police FIR, and bills for reissue expenses.
+• Passport Loss - Submit police FIR copy, duplicate passport copy, and receipts for reissue expenses.

-• Trip Delay / Cancellation / Curtailment - Airline correspondence, medical or death certificates, tickets, refund details, or public authority confirmation.
+• Trip Delay, Cancellation, or Curtailment - Provide airline communication, medical or death certificates, tickets, refund proof, or authority confirmation.

-• Fraudulent Charges / Liability / Theft - Police reports, bank or card statements, witness statements, and legal documents.
+• Fraudulent Charges, Liability, or Theft - Submit police report, bank statements, card records, witness statements, and relevant legal documents.

-• Other Covers - Rental agreements, vehicle documents, accommodation proofs, cash loss reports, or event cancellation evidence.
+• Other Covers - Attach rental agreements, vehicle papers, accommodation proofs, cash loss reports, or event cancellation evidence.

 Important Contact Information for Claim Assistance